jaysylvester/citizen/README.md

 ### size(object)

-Returns the number of objects contained within an object literal.
+Returns the number of properties contained within an object literal.
 Uses `hasOwnProperty()` to return a valid count.
 If the provided object isn't an object literal, size() throws an error.

     var cars = {
           first: 'Volkswagen',